 Orndorff began to resent Hogan, and at the conclusion of a match against Bundy and “Big” John Studd, Orndorff dissolved the friendship with a clothesline and a piledriver.
 Their bout in Toronto’s CNE Stadium drew over seventy thousand fans, and ended with Orndorff getting himself disqualified.
 The rivalry concluded when Hogan defeated Orndorff in a steel cage on Saturday Night’s Main Event (December 14).

-At the first Survivor Series on Thanksgiving night 1987, Hogan captained a team against Andre’s team in the main event.
+The rivalry continued going into the first Survivor Series on Thanksgiving night 1987, where Hogan captained a team against Andre’s team in the main event.
 Hogan was counted-out while battling One Man Gang and King Kong Bundy (Andre later won the match as the sole survivor).